 The verdict: HubSpot's built in SSL certificate is still highly beneficial for protecting your website and keeping valuable traffic.
 However, it no longer boosts your SEO ranking.

 So what does all this mean for users of the HubSpot CMS?
 Well....

 You not only get an SSL certificate to ensure your website is secure and safe, but they include the impressive list of security features below.

-- Global Delivery of Content: At HubSpot, your website and all of its content is served through our global content delivery network (CDN).
+- A Global Delivery of Content: At HubSpot, your website and all of its content is served through our global content delivery network (CDN).
 This allows them to handle high levels of traffic— ensuring your site remains active during an influx of traffic.
 Datacenters around the globe host your content.
 If one datacenter goes down, traffic automatically is rerouted to the next closest center so you, and your visitors, don't experience any downtime.

 - Web Application Firewall: Hubspot employs Cloudflare’s enterprise-class web application firewall, to detect any potential attacks before they pose a threat to your site.
 Malicious IP addresses are detected and blocked before they can get into your website.

 - SSL Included: At HubSpot, every site hosted on our CMS is automatically provisioned with a standard SSL certificate.
 SSL creates greater trust between your brand and visitors to your site, and increases your ranking within Google search results.

 - HSTS Max Age Directives: HubSpot offers government level security through HSTS max age directories.
 With a our standard SSL certificate, you can create a 301 redirect to ensure your site is loaded at the secure domain.
 With HSTS, you can remove the ability for users to click through certificate-related warnings, ensuring that visitors always reach an SSL enabled site with HSTS headers enabled.